 - Majority vote of participating municipalities in order to reject or accept a new member, - Super majority (e.g., 2/3) vote of participating municipalities in order to reject or accept a new member, - Cost sharing for updating the master plan and zoning ordinance (and CIP, subdivision/land division ordinance etc.) - Not allow additional members. - And any number of additional possibilities.

-Joint Commission will develop and present recommendations concerning any revisions of this Agreement to the participating municipalities.
-Upon the revision of this Agreement by a duly enacted ordinance adopted by each participating municipality and the requesting municipality, the requesting municipality shall become a participating municipality.

-The requesting municipality shall bear the entire cost of revising the Ordinance and Agreement, and all cost of updating a Joint Commission's master plan and joint zoning ordinance then in effect, and any other ordinances or documents then in effect.
-If either of the participating municipalities votes to reject the request to join, then the request shall be denied and no further action will be taken.
-The Joint Commission shall provide written notice of its decision to the requesting municipality.

-If a municipality requests, and is not accepted to join the Joint Commission that municipality may apply again after one year.
+[End of commentary] - A. The original participating members of this Agreement are those that have adopted this Ordinance and Agreement on or before [date] and have provided a certified copy of the Ordinance and Agreement and appointment of their member to the Joint Commission by [date]. - B. After [date] a city, village, or township may file a written request with the legislative body of each participating municipality requesting permission to become a participating municipality in the Joint Commission.
+Such written request shall include a certified copy of a resolution adopted by the requesting municipality's legislative body supporting such request.
+A copy of such request shall be submitted to the Joint Commission for review and recommendation to the legislative body of each participating municipality. - C. After receiving the Joint Commission's recommendation, each participating municipality shall vote to accept or reject the request to join.
+If both participating municipalities vote to accept the request to join, then the Joint Commission will develop and present recommendations concerning any revisions of this Agreement to the participating municipalities.
+Upon the revision of this Agreement by a duly enacted ordinance adopted by each participating municipality and the requesting municipality, the requesting municipality shall become a participating municipality. - D. The requesting municipality shall bear the entire cost of revising the Ordinance and Agreement, and all cost of updating a Joint Commission's master plan and joint zoning ordinance then in effect, and any other ordinances or documents then in effect.
+If either of the participating municipalities votes to reject the request to join, then the request shall be denied, and no further action will be taken.
+The Joint Commission shall provide written notice of its decision to the requesting municipality. - E. If a municipality requests and is not accepted to join the Joint Commission that municipality may apply again after one year.